SWOTAlgorithms/RiverObs/doc/sphinx/RiverObs/index.rst

 :ref:`Overview` presents a brief description of the packages that form part of the distribution, and their dependencies.
 The :ref:`Installation` give detailed instructions on how to set up and build the package.
-Finally, the :ref:`API` contains a detailed listing of all of the packages, documentation, and links to the source code.
+The :ref:`API` contains a detailed listing of all of the packages, and interface documentation.

+Tutorial examples of how to use some of the basic classes using simulated data are contained in :ref:`centerline-usage` and :ref:`centerline-refinement`.

+Finally, a typical workflow will consist in making a set of input reaches, reading these reaches and some data, estimating river widths, heights and slopes, and, finally, writing out the results in files that can be read by GIS programs.
+These steps are illustrated in :ref:`reach-preprocessing` and :ref:`end-to-end-example`.

 Contents: